 - Peace officer exceeding authority in execution of a search warrant (NRS 199.450)

-If the officer pleads guilty or is found guilty, he/she may face prison, fines, and termination from his/her law enforcement job.
+If the officer pleads guilty or is found guilty, they may face prison, fines, and termination from their law enforcement job.4

-Note that in a criminal case, the victim would not be a “party” to the case — only the officer and the state of Nevada would be litigating against each other.
-Instead, the victim could serve as a witness and help the state with its case against the accused officer.
+Note that in a criminal case, you would not be a “party” to the case — only the officer and the state of Nevada would be litigating against each other.
+Instead, you could serve as a witness and help the state with its case against the accused officer.

 4. Filing a police misconduct report in Nevada